danpeirce/pico-corne/readme.md

 Currently I am using the left-side pico-corne with my left hand and a regular keyboard with my right hand.
 This gives me the split I am looking for and allows me to reach all the numbers and a lot of the punctuation with my left hand all near the home row.

 There is no direct connection between the left and right keyboards but this has not been an issue.
-Only the left custom keybaord has layers.
+Only the left custom keyboard has layers.
 The layers are controlled with switch 20 which is the right most thumb key.
 Each press of this key increments the layer by one.
 Currently if the layer number is greater than 3 then the layer is set back to one.